A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

 \section{Asymptotic Properties}

-In this section, we analyze the main asymptotic properties of the proposed estimators.
+In this section, we analyze the main asymptotic properties of the estimator.
 Firstly, we introduce some notation, definitions, and assumptions that will be necessary to derive the main results of this paper.
 Later, we present the main large sample properties of these estimators.
+All proofs of these results are relegated to a Supplementary Material document.